lucia-auth/lucia/pages/sessions/basic-api/prisma.md

 Here's what our API will look like.
 What each method does should be pretty self explanatory.

-If you just need the code full code without the explanation, skip to the end of this section.
+If you just need the full code without the explanation, skip to the end of this section.

 ```ts
 import type { User, Session } from "@prisma/client";